-Using a 1/4 inch seam allowance sew a dark 2 1/2 inch square on both sides of a light 2 1/2 inch square.
+Using a 1/4 inch seam allowance sew a dark blue 2 1/2 inch square on both sides of a yellow 2 1/2 inch square.
 You need two rows like this for each block.
-Press the seam allowance to the dark fabrics.
+Press the seam allowance to the dark squares.

-Next sew a light 2 1/2 inch square on both sides of a dark 2 1/2 inch square.
-Press the seam allowance to the light fabrics.
+Next sew a yellow 2 1/2 inch square on both sides of a dark blue 2 1/2 inch square.
+Press the seam allowance to the yellow squares.
 You need one row for each block.
 Sew them together as shown using a 1/4 inch seam allowance.

 Your blocks should measure 6 1/2 inches when you are done making them.
 They will be 6 inch finished (in the quilt.)

 There are a lot more sizes listed at the bottom of the page.